danthegoodman1/Custom-BashBunny-Payloads/SuperShell/readme.md

 |MS Excel|`mse f o.cmd`|
 |MS

-If you want to really scare people into becoming more secure (if you are doing security testing at your company or something along those lines), enable the `$hacked_shortcut_logo` variable, which will take all existing shortcuts and give them the logo of `hl.ico` in the switch directory.
+If you want to really scare people into becoming more secure (if you are doing security testing at your company or something along those lines), enable the `$hacked_shortcut_logo` variable, which will take all existing shortcuts and give them the logo of `hl.ico` in the switch directory (after poisoning shortcuts).

 ### Status: